python-botogram/botogram/docs/deploy/common.rst

 annoying.

-The solution is to run multiple bots in a single runner, since adding bots to a runner is way more inexpensive instead of creating a runner per bot.
-Be warned that if you add too much bots in a single runner, the workers might not be able to keep up with the incoming requests.
+The solution is to run multiple bots in a single runner, since adding bots to a runner is way more inexpensive than creating a runner per bot.
+Be warned that if you add too many bots to a single runner, the workers might not be able to keep up with the incoming requests.

-In order to make this happening, you need to have each bot in an importable Python file, and then create a file which calls :py:func:`botogram.run` with the bots' instances.
-For example, if you have two bots in ``mybot1.py`` and ``mybot2.py``, and the bot instance in all of them is called ``bot``, you can use this script to run all of them:
+In order to make this happen, you need to have each bot in an importable Python file, and then create a file which calls :py:func:`botogram.run` with the bots' instances.
+For example, if you have two bots in ``mybot1.py`` and ``mybot2.py``, and the bot instance in all of them is called ``bot``, you can use this script to run both of them in a single runner:

 .. code-block:: python